talaatmagdyx/js_socials_regex/README.md

 - [Ruby socials_regex](https://github.com/talaatmagdyx/socials_regex) Social Regex Account Detection and Extraction for Ruby.
 Detect and extract URLs of social accounts: throw in URLs, get back URLs of social media profiles by type.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [Contributing](https://github.com/talaatmagdyx/js_socials_regex/blob/master/.github/CONTRIBUTING.md).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/talaatmagdyx/js_socials_regex/blob/master/.github/CODE_OF_CONDUCT.md).

 ## License

-The pakcage is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Reporting Bugs / Feature Requests